dgerabagi/aiascent-dev/flattened_repo.md

                     "pageId": "lab-1-cycle0-3",
                     "pageTitle": "Step 12-14: Get and Paste Responses", "tldr": "Use a powerful AI to generate planning documents, then use the DCE to parse, sort, and select the best response.", "content": "Now you need to get responses from an AI.
-The DCE is designed to work with any AI, but for this lab, we will use Google's AI Studio, which provides free access to a very powerful model.\n1.
-Open your web browser of choice.\n2.
-Open **four separate tabs**.\n3.
-In each tab, navigate to **aistudio.google.com**.\n4.
-In each tab, configure the settings:\n    *   **Model:** `Gemini 2.5 Pro`\n    *   **Temperature:** `0.7`\n    *   **Thinking budget:** `Maximum`\n\nPasting the same prompt into multiple tabs and getting parallel responses is a core part of the V2V workflow.
-It allows you to explore different solutions and choose the best one.", "imageGroupIds": ["lab-1-step-12-ig1"]
+For this lab, we will use Google's [AI Studio](https://aistudio.google.com), which provides free access to powerful models.\n1.
+Open **four separate tabs** in your web browser and navigate to **aistudio.google.com**.\n2.
+In each tab, configure the settings:\n    *   **Model:** `Gemini 2.5 Pro`\n    *   **Temperature:** `0.7`\n    *   **Thinking budget:** `Maximum`\n\nWhile AI Studio is a free service, it has usage limits to ensure fair access.
+The most relevant limit for the DCE is the **Tokens Per Minute (TPM)**.
+For Gemini 2.5 Pro, the free tier limit is 2,000,000 TPM.
+If your project is very large (over 500,000 tokens), it's possible to exceed this limit when generating a prompt, which could temporarily block your account for the rest of the day.
+For more details, you can review the official [Google AI Platform Rate Limits](https://ai.google.dev/gemini-api/docs/rate-limits).", "imageGroupIds": ["lab-1-step-12-ig1"]
                 },
                 {